ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

 ```env
 APP_ENV=development

 ```

-To read this .env file, we can use the godotenv package:
+To read the .env file, we can use the [godotenv](https://github.com/joho/godotenv) package:

 ```go
 package config